znuh/exposure-notifications/README.md

 To remake Exposure Notifications you need to get/make four things:
 - a BBC micro:bit or Calliope Mini with the [microbit-corona-scanner](https://github.com/znuh/microbit-corona-scanner) installed
-- a black IKEA RIMMA frame
+- a black 23x23cm RIBBA frame from IKEA
 - the printed circuit board for the LEDs - see the leds/ directory of this repository
 - the printed circuit board for the LED matrix controller - **either** matrixctl-v1 **OR** matrixctl-v2
   - matrixctl-v2 includes a socket for the micro:bit and a switching voltage regulator